 - Promoting a healthy pH balance in your cells, particularly your brain cells.

-- Promoting blood sugar health and helping to reduce the signs of aging.
+- Promoting blood sugar health and helping to reduce the signs of ageing.

 - Assisting in the generation of hydroelectric energy in cells in your body.